AxlEstevez/L_HTML-CSS_Duckett_Design-and-Build-Websites_Edition-1/README.md

 # I'm a hoarder, so I keep the practice code I write sometimes
 # I added notes and stylistic changes every now and then, but
 # other than that, there is no reason to use my code over the
-# one in th link.
+# one in the link.